 Who is responsible for an injury resulting from a slip and fall accident?
-Many thousands of people are injured each year -- some very seriously -- when they slip or trip and fall on a dangerous floor, a flight of stairs, or a rough patch of ground.
+Many thousands of people are injured each year -- some very seriously -- when they slip or trip and fall on a wet floor, defective stairs, or a rough patch of ground.
 Sometimes the property owner is responsible for the accident, and sometimes he or she is not.

 If you have been injured in this way, first consider that it is a normal part of living for things to fall on or to drip onto a floor or the ground, and for smooth surfaces to become uneven.
 Also, some things put in the ground -- drainage grates, for example -- serve a useful purpose there.
 So a property owner (or occupier) cannot always be held responsible for immediately picking up or cleaning every slippery substance on a floor.
 Nor is a property owner always responsible for someone slipping or tripping on something that an ordinary person should expect to find there or should see and avoid.
 We all have an obligation to watch where we're going.